 It’s rich in several vitamins and minerals, including Vitamin A, C, and E, as well as nutrients like biotin and silica that play a crucial role in collagen production.

 One bottle comes with 60 tablets, which is the equivalent of 30 servings since you must take two tablets per day to reap the full benefits.

 What is Vegan Collagen?

 The majority of collagen supplements in the market are animal-based.

 That’s because collagen is a protein found mostly in hair, skin, nails, bones, and ligaments of animal sources such as beef or fish.
-However, due to technological and scientific advancement, it’s now possible to make vegan collagen.
+However, because of technological and scientific advancement, it’s now possible to make vegan collagen.

 Instead of sourcing collagen from animals, collagen can now be made using genetically modified yeast and bacteria.
 It’s been found through research that the bacteria P. pastoris is commonly used in the production of high-quality vegan-friendly collagen.

 To create collagen, four human genes that code for collagen are added to the genetic structure of the microbes, and once the genes are in place, the yeast or bacteria start producing the building blocks for human collagen.

 A digestive enzyme called pepsin is added to help structure the building blocks into collagen molecules that share the same structure as human collagen.
 This is basically how vegan collagen is made.